barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Littlepeon: name comes from the game of Warcraft.
-Was almost killed-off by an opponent.
-He killed all my warriors but left my grunt soldiers.
+Littlepeon: The name comes from the game of Warcraft.
+I played it before it became "World of..".
+Was almost killed by an opponent.
+He had killed all my warriors but left my grunt soldiers.
+He left me for dead, saying all that I had left were all these little peons.
 He went off after the other combatants.
-Later I came back in an airship and kill them all.
+I had taken my peons and built a whole new town on another spot on the map.
+I later came back and killed everyone, winning the game!

 ### More Information